CosmoStat/shapepipe/README.rst

    ``shapepipe_runs``.
 3. ``INPUT_DIR`` : (``str`` or ``list``) A valid directory containing input files for the first module or a comma separated list of directories.
-This parameter also recognizes the following special strings:
+This parameter also recognises the following special strings:

    a. ``last:MODULE`` : This will point to the output directory of the last run
       of the specified module.
+   b. ``all:MODULE`` : This will point to all the output directories in which
+      the specified module was run.
-   b. ``PATTERN:MODULE`` : This will point to the output directory of a
+   c. ``PATTERN:MODULE`` : This will point to the output directory of a
       specified module from a run matching the specified pattern.

+   In all cases the module name can be succeded by the run number (*e.g.*
+   ``MODULE/run_2``)

 4. ``OUTPUT_DIR`` : (``str``) A valid directory to write the pipeline output files.